Hypfer/Valetudo/docs/_pages/installation/roborock.md

 dd if=/dev/nandk | gzip > /tmp/nandk.img.gz
 ```

+These two flash partitions contain the factory calibration and identity data which is unique for each robot and can't
+be recovered without a backup if data loss should ever occur.

 Disconnect or open a second terminal and pull those backups to your laptop via `scp` and store them in a safe place:
 ```
 scp -O -i ./your_keyfile root@192.168.8.1:/tmp/nand* .